noabatelmoshe12/Tutorial_DataAnalysis_DecisionMaking/README.md

 ## Dimensionality reduction
 ### Data
 Data is in a structure array named __simDataset__ .
 This is a single session data.
 Fourteen neurons were simultaneously recorded.
 You need to use 2 field described below for the analysis.
 Ignore others.
-* unit_yes_trial : Spike rate of lick R trials in [trial, neuron, tim bin] format.
+* sr_right : Spike rate of lick R trials in [trial, neuron, tim bin] format.
 There are 115 trials, 14 neurons, 77 time bin.
-* unit_no_trial  : Spike rate of lick R trials in [trial, neuron, tim bin] format.
+* sr_left  : Spike rate of lick R trials in [trial, neuron, tim bin] format.
 There are 94 trials, 14 neurons, 77 time bin.

 ### Find the coding direction - CD
 * This is the direction in activity space where trial types can best be discriminated